Tip!: Setting up and using a DVR or Live TV is a premium feature and requires an active Plex Pass subscription.

 Europe, Australia, Africa, Asia (DVB-C/DVB-T/DVB-T2)

 The following DVR tuner devices are supported in regions where signals use the DVB-C, DVB-T, or DVB-T2 formats, such as Europe, Australia, Africa, and Asia.
+This refers to compatibility with the system running Plex Media Server.

 |SiliconDust HDHomeRun (all models)|